 01. RGB | Color Models

 Computers create RGB images on a 0–255 scale.
-When it comes to color, black has the following values: R=0, G=0, and B=0.
+In the RGB model, black is represented by R=0, G=0, and B=0.
 The RGB values for white are R=255, G=255, and B=255.

 The RGB values or the HEX code are commonly provided by web programs, although this isn’t always the case.
 When it comes to picking colors for digital photos or websites, RGB is generally your best choice.
+You can also apply these principles while editing in Lightroom—see our Master Color Correction in Lightroom: Step-By-Step Guide to learn how.

 02. CMYK | Color Models